Shopify/Klint/docusaurus/docs/2-core-concepts/klint-context.md

 ## Context State Management

-The K object maintains drawing state that can be saved and restored:
+The context object maintains drawing state that can be saved and restored.
+A good way to think about it is that you are printing on the canvas, unless you clear it and reset the transformation matrix, whatever you put on it will be remain there and will be affect the previous transformation.

 ```tsx
 const draw = (K) => {